seanD111/universal-borg/README.md

 DOCKER_MODS=seand111/universal-borgmatic

 The mod is also configured by the environment variables:
-- BORGMATIC_PERIODIC # determines how often borgmatic will run. valid options are '15min', 'hourly', 'daily' (default), 'weekly', or 'monthly'
+- BORGMATIC_PERIODIC   # how often borgmatic will run. valid options are '15min', 'hourly', 'daily' (default), 'weekly', or 'monthly'
-- BORGMATIC_ENCRYPTION # determines the repo's encryption. defaults to 'none'
+- BORGMATIC_ENCRYPTION # the repo's encryption type. defaults to 'none'
+- BORGMATIC_ROOT       # where borgmatic will store config and key files. defaults to '/config'
+- BORGMATIC_SOURCE     # the root directory that will be backed up. defaults to '/config'
+- BORGMATIC_REPO       # the directory where backups will be made. defaults to '/tmp/borgmatic-backup'

 This mod will install the latest version of borgbackup (https://borgbackup.readthedocs.io/en/latest/installation.html) and borgmatic (https://torsion.org/borgmatic/).
 The behviour of the mod is determined by borgmatic's configuration file, which should be mounted in the directory: